grenaud/glactools/README.md

 We cannot know for sure whether a C or G had a G or a C after it.

-### When I run "compute", I get 6 types of results, what are the difference?
+### When I run "compute", I get 6 types of results, what are the differences?

 The summary stats in glactools compute are reported as such:
 * all: all sites